Open the console and select Server Configuration to display the general server configuration dialog.

 Forwarded-Host Headers: The names of the headers that should be checked for the original Host header value as the client sent it to the frontal reverse proxy.
 X-Forwarded-Host and X-Host are the most common header names used for that purpose.
 Note that when the Host value is restored, the request will be normally processed and checked against the host names of each of the hosts managed by the server.

 When the server sends a document to a browser, it also sends its MIME type.
 This information helps the browser to know what kind of file it is (HTML, ZIP, JPEG image, etc…) and what to do with it (display it, save it on the disk, launch a configured application to read it, etc…).
-Abyss Web Server comes with a preset list of common MIME types.
-To modify this list, select MIME Types in the server configuration menu.
+Abyss Web Server comes with a list of common MIME types used as a default.

 Abyss Web Server gives you complete control over the bandwidth the server uses when answering to requests.
 Select Global Bandwidth Limits in the Server Configuration dialog to display the global bandwidth parameters dialog.
 For finer bandwidth settings, you should use Bandwidth Limits in every host configuration menu.